 Definition and Scope of Regulations Specific to Perth

 Regulations encompass structural design, fire resistance, operational safety (manual or electric), permits, inspections, and environmental compliance including Bushfire Attack Level assessments.
+BAL (Bushfire Attack Level) is a rating that indicates how exposed a property is to ember attack, radiant heat, and direct flame in a bushfire scenario.

 Moving forward, we will delve deeper into how these bodies shape the standards and enforcement that govern roller shutters in the Perth region.